cakemanny/sbt-tomcat-plugin/README.md

 Thanks to the numerous examples on github I've managed to write this on the second and third day of using sbt - not being able to find one straight away.

+_Note_: No affiliation with either Tomcat or sbt projects

 ## Instructions

 First build and publish locally